pedegie/stats/README.md

 #### Flusher
 `Flusher` is a thread working in background.
 His responsibility is to flush data batched by all writers.
-For example we can configure `Batching` to flush every N probes or time threshold (see [Batching](#batching)).
+For example we can configure `Batching` to flush every N probes or time threshold (usually both) (see [Batching](#batching)).
-Time threshold is crucial because until we flush `ProbeTailer` don't see any probes so in case we are in "half of batch" state and there isn't any more incoming probes to trigger threshold we need some utility to flush the batch - that's what `Flusher` is for.
+Time threshold is crucial because until we flush, `ProbeTailer` don't see any probes so in case we are in "half of batch" state and there isn't any more incoming probes to trigger threshold we need some utility to flush the batch - that's what `Flusher` is for.

 `Flusher` is designed to take CPU resources only when it needs to do some work.
 Every **Stats** decorated `Map/Collection` have